XinyuKang/MLE-Related/README.md

 2. Structure from Motion from Multiple Views
 ### Multi-View Stereo (MVS)
 SfM is better suited for creating models of large scenes while MVS is better suited for creating models of small objects.

+## What is data augmentation?
+Can you give some examples?
+Data augmentation is a technique for synthesizing new data by modifying existing data in such a way that the target is not changed, or it is changed in a known way.
+- Resize
+- Horizontal or vertical flip
+- Rotate
+- Add noise
+- Deform （变形）
+- Modify colors

+Each problem needs a customized data augmentation pipeline.
+For example, on OCR, doing flips will change the text and won’t be beneficial; however, resizes and small rotations may help.

 # ML Models
 ## Decision Tree